 Whether you own a spa or are considering investing in one, it makes good sense to wonder how much does a hot tub cost per month to operate.
 However, it’s also wise to ask yourself, “How much does it cost to run a hot tub in the winter to keep the water warm?”
 On average, it’s estimated that a 500 gallon spa costs about $1 per day to keep ready to use at all times.
 Fortunately, there are several ways to reduce in ground hot tub cost in winter conditions.

 An average of 60% of the water’s heat escapes from the surface, meaning that a quality hot tub cover with features such as inner insulation are an easy way to immediately curb operating costs in the winter months.
 Hot tub winter covers with radiant heat shields on the inside and a higher R-value help insulate water temps even further to reduce the cost of operating a hot tub.

 Lower heating costs by investing in a hot tub thermal blanket which sits directly on top of the water beneath the cover and allows more heat to remain inside the spa.
 This added layer of protection allows owners to see drastic decreases in utility costs related to hot tubs.
 Furthermore, thermal hot tub blankets are lightweight, simple to clean and even easier to use.

 Lower Spa Temperature

-Monthly and annual heating costs can also be reduced by simply lowering the temperature of the spa by a few degrees in winter.
+Monthly and annual heating costs can also be reduced by simply lowering the temperature of your outdoor spa by a few degrees in winter.
 Somewhere between 100-102 degrees is likely to be very comfortable and soothing during cooler weather.
-However, it’s easy to raise the temperature a few degrees before using if greater heat is desired.
+However, it’s easy to raise the temperature a few degrees before using if greater heat is desired during cold weather.
 However, it’s best to plan your soak and raise the level about two to three hours ahead of time.